Child Safety Harnesses for your baby, toddler and older or special needs child.

 Are Locking Buckles necessary?

-Having your Child-to-Adult Harness made with locking buckles grately increases the security of the harness.
-And if you would like to have one more trick up your sleeve, my buckle covers will fit nicely over top.
+Having your Special Needs Harness made with locking buckles grately increases the security of the harness.